HL7/bulk-data/spec/export/index.md

   Resource references MAY be relative URLs with the format `<resource type>/<id>`, or absolute URIs with the same structure rooted in the base URI for the server from which the export was performed.
 References will be resolved looking for a resource with the specified type and id within the file set.

-  Note: Implementations MAY limit the resources returned to specific subsets of FHIR, such as those defined in the [Argonaut Implementation Guide](http://www.fhir.org/guides/argonaut/r2/)
+  Note: Implementations MAY limit the resources returned to specific subsets of FHIR, such as those defined in the [Argonaut Implementation Guide](http://www.fhir.org/guides/argonaut/r2/) If the client explicitly asks for export of resources that the bulk data server doesn't support  the server SHOULD return details via OperationOutcome in an error response to the request.

 ##### Experimental Query Parameters